wernerdegroot/applicatives/README.md

 After using `@Covariant` a couple of times, you are likely wondering if there is a `@Contravariant` you could use as well.
 It turns out there is.

-A note of caution is in order.
-Although it is very useful, composing contravariant data types is a bit weird.
+Before we continue, a note of caution may be in order: combining contravariant data types is a bit weird.
 The rules for such data types are a bit counter-intuitive -- or should I say "contra-intuitive"? -- as the following example shows.

 Let's start by composing two `Predicate`s by hand.
 If we have a `Predicate` for a `Person`'s first name and another `Predicate` for a `Person`'s last name, we can combine those into a `Predicate` for a `Person`: